 If Alcohol Advertisements Told The Truth

 Alcohol advertisements typically look something like this –

-Beautiful, fit girls laying on the beach enjoying drinks.
-The scene might certainly start out that way but the truth is that fit body isn’t going to last very long.
+Beautiful fit people relaxing and enjoying drinks.
+The scene might certainly start out that way but the truth is that a fit body isn’t going to last very long.
 Alcohol is full of empty calories.
 A typical beer has 154 calories in a serving.
 Three beers are the equivalent of a double cheeseburger.
 A frozen strawberry daiquiri can pack 1,800 calories in a single drink.
-One spring break spent sucking down drinks on the beach and you could quickly end up resembling this picture instead.
+One spring break spent sucking down drinks on the beach and you could quickly end up resembling a much different picture instead!

 Not quite as enticing is it?

 Advertisements will often portray you as the life of the party.
-You’re the big man on campus or in the bar, downing shots, talking to all the ladies.
+You’re the big man or woman on campus or in the bar, downing shots, talking it up.
 Alcohol is giving you confidence.
-It’s letting you be THAT guy.
+It’s letting you be THAT person.